 Include your outliers

 Outliers are data files that don’t match up with the majority of the data.
 These can throw data models out of whack if not dealt with properly.
 When running reports, an outlier can mean the difference between generating insight and nothing at all.
 Most data analysts simply delete these files.
 However, we recommend utilizing them in a more wide-angle methodology.
 Running analysis on data twice can yield more actionable results, once with the outliers included and once without them.
 Once data preparation is complete, this allows you to evaluate which analysis moved the needle.

-Verifying the accuracy of the data does a variety of things.
-First, it allows the data analyst to predict what properties the prepared data should exhibit to see if the process was run correctly.
+Verifying the accuracy of the data does several key things.
+First, it allows the data worker to predict what properties the prepared data should exhibit to see if the process was run correctly.
 Second, it provides a concrete explanation as to whether or not the data is what it originally represented.
 If the properties of the data hold up, then there is a high likelihood that the data is quality.
 If not, then it’s time to go back to the drawing board.
 It’s best to have someone other than the data analyst run through the accuracy check, as someone with knowledge of the subject area should be able to verify the results.

 Data preparation tools can be used to harmonize, enrich and standardize data in scenarios where multiple values are used in a data set.
 Proper formatting is essential for analysis, so preparation is needed during the integration phase of a project.
-This is especially important if data is being integrated from unstructured sources, such as a Data Lake.
+This is especially important if data is being integrated from unstructured sources, such as a data lake.
 High data quality is essential for impactful analysis.
-No matter the use case, turning bulk data into an actionable business asset is a critical step in generating important insights.
+No matter the use case, turning bulk data into an actionable business asset is a critical step in generating knowledge.